briandconnelly/envvar/README.md

 envvar takes a slightly opinionated perspective to make working with environment variables easier and more consistent.
 Unless a default value is explicitly given, `envvar_get()` raises an error.

-For example, let’s say our code depends on environment variable called `NUM_CPUS`.
+For example, let’s say our code depends on an environment variable called `NUM_CPUS`.
 In base R, we have to first get the value using `Sys.getenv()` and then see whether the result is the empty string (not `NA` like you might expect):

 ``` r
 num_cpus <- Sys.getenv("NUM_CPUS")